What causes appendicitis?

 Digestive health

-Left lower quadrant (LLQ) pain is tummy pain that is mainly in the lower half on the left-hand side.
-It is sometimes also called left iliac fossa (LIF) pain, although this really means pain in a smaller area in the lower left corner of your tummy.
+Right lower quadrant (RLQ) pain is tummy (abdominal) pain that is mainly in the lower half on the right-hand side.
+It is sometimes also called right iliac fossa (RIF) pain, although this really means pain in a smaller area in the lower right corner of your tummy.

 by Dr Caroline Wiggins, MRCGP